ssouron/ghp-connector/docs/architecture-diagram.md

 - **Error Handler**: Centralized error processing and user-friendly messaging
 - **Output Formatter**: Handles formatting output in different styles (human, JSON, etc.)

+### Configuration System

+The configuration system loads and merges settings from multiple sources:

+1. **Command Line Arguments**: Highest priority, allows overriding settings for a single command
+2. **Environment Variables**: For sensitive information like tokens
+3. **Local Config File**: Project-specific settings in the current directory
+4. **Global Config File**: User-specific settings in the home directory
+5. **Default Values**: Fallback settings when none of the above are specified

+Configuration is loaded at the start of each command execution and can be managed through dedicated configuration commands.

 ### Data Flow

 1. User enters a command like `ghp issue list`
 2. Commander.js parses the command and routes to the Issue command module
+3. Configuration is loaded from all sources and merged according to precedence
-3. Issue module validates input and calls appropriate GitHub client methods
+4. Issue module validates input and calls appropriate GitHub client methods
-4. GitHub client uses configuration and makes API requests
+5. GitHub client uses configuration settings to make API requests
-5. Results are processed, formatted, and displayed to the user
+6. Results are processed, formatted, and displayed to the user
-6. Any errors are caught and handled by the error handler
+7. Any errors are caught and handled by the error handler

 ## Design Principles